-We already work closely with the Police, Ambulance, and Fire & Rescue Services, and our aim is to have a dedicated and professional body of volunteers, which will rightly be the 4th Emergency Service.
+We already work closely with the Police, Ambulance, and Fire & Rescue Services, and our aim is to have a dedicated and professional body of volunteers.

 With the ever-increasing need for the health service to save much needed funds, and to ensure good patient care, the demands upon the charity grow each year.

 NWBB L&L needs to grow to meet the increasing demands being placed upon it, but this growth, is restricted by its ability to fund and maintain the service and the need for more volunteers.

 The willingness to do so is there by the membership, but we are constantly on the look out for more volunteers.